 If confronted, many of the major supply factories might deny that they’re sweatshops and advise they adhere to strict codes of conduct.
 But in developing countries this is difficult to monitor.
 The codes of conduct are often not enforced because factories are put under pressure by sourcing companies to produce clothing cheaply and quickly.

-Many of these workers do not like describing their workplaces as “sweatshops”, because they think it makes them sound like victims.
+Many workers in garment factories do not like describing their workplaces as “sweatshops”, because they think it makes them sound like victims.
 But these workers know their wages and conditions are unacceptably low and many of them organise protests to demand better wages and conditions, even though doing so can put their jobs at risk.

 Buy sweat-shop free clothes